Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Introduction

 \section{Introduction}

-According to MIRACL Labs, it is estimated that a quantum computer capable of breaking most of modern cryptography will be built in the next 10-15 years (20-25 years according to Microsoft Research).
-All of cryptography is built on supposedly hard mathematical problems, most of which, like integer factorisation or the discrete logarithm problem, become relatively easy in the context of a working quantum computer.
+According to MIRACL Labs, it is estimated that a quantum computer capable of breaking most of modern cryptography will be built in the next 10-15 years (20-25 years according to estimates made public in the last NIST call for the standardisation of postquantum primitives).
+All of cryptography is built on supposedly \emph{hard}\footnote[1]{In a sense which will be made clear in Section 2.} mathematical problems, most of which, like integer factorisation or the discrete logarithm problem, become relatively easy in the context of a working quantum computer.
 In response to this threat there is a need to migrate from these vulnerable constructs to constructs known to remain strong even in a post-quantum world.

-An example of such a hard problem is the shortest vector problem in a lattice, which is known to be NP-hard.
+An example of such a hard problem is the shortest vector problem in general lattices, which is known to be NP-hard (at least for a very small approximation factor).
 While there already exist post-quantum solutions for much of standard cryptography, like public key encryption and digital signature, it is currently unclear how some of the more elaborate protocols, like those seeking for integrity or non-repudiation can be successfully migrated.
-In particular in the last 10+ years bilinear pairings on elliptic curves have opened up many new possibilities, which will unfortunately be rendered insecure in a post-quantum world.
+In particular in the last 10+ years bilinear pairings on elliptic curves have opened up many new possibilities, which might likely be rendered insecure in a postquantum world.
 Already commercial products based on bilinear pairings have found applications in the `real world', and so much work must be done to ensure that we will be able to retain this functionality into the future.

-At the same time there is much fundamental work to be done on the post-quantum primitives themselves.
-Indeed an early decision is to choose between one or various of the following technologies, for each cryptographic feature:
+At the same time there is much fundamental work to be done on the postquantum primitives themselves.
+A major decision is to choose between one or various of the following technologies, for each security/integrity demand:

 \begin{itemize} \item[a)]Code based cryptography (\cite{oberbeck}) is built on the infeasibility of syndrome decoding for general linear error-correcting codes over finite fields.

 \item[]